 The S-NG-RAN node initiates the procedure by sending the S-NODE MODIFICATION REQUIRED message to the M-NG-RAN node.

-When the S-NG-RAN node sends the S-NODE MODIFICATION REQUIRED message, it shall start the timer TXnDCoverall.
+If the procedure was initiated for a legacy S-NODE Modification Required, When the S-NG-RAN node sends the S-NODE MODIFICATION REQUIRED message, it shall start the timer TXnDCoverall.

+Editor’s note: the wording “legacy Modification Required” (i.e. non-CPAC) is FFS.

+If the Applicable Candidate PSCell IDs IE or Candidate PSCell IDs To Be Cancelled IE is contained in the S-NODE MODIFICATION REQUIRED message, the M-NG-RAN node shall consider that the procedure concerns a conditional PSCell addition or modification.